iusildra/iusildra/README.md

 Functional programming & Scala enthusiast, currently deepening my knowledge of the language and its ecosystem.

-I also started participating in conference organization (Sunny Tech)
+I also started participating in the organization of conferences  (Sunny Tech)

 ## 📚 What do I use ?